Skip to content

 • average = 10.84%

-By the way, the attentive reader will have certainly observed how in the previous table the figure of 32.96% it's associated with end date of this exercise (2017-12-31) and you will wonder how we can calculate the profitability at the end of this year without even knowing what the total earnings and assets of Alphabet will be at the end of this accounting exercise.
-It is true that this data is not yet available, but we already have the interim data of each quarter for this exercise (except for the last one).
-With that quarterly info we can estimate this profitability figure at the end of accounting period.
+The attentive reader will have certainly observed that in the previous table, the figure of 32.96% is associated with the end date of the fiscal year (2017-12-31).
+You might wonder how we can calculate the profitability at the end of the year without knowing Alphabet's total earnings and assets for the full accounting period.
+While this data is not yet available, we do have interim data for each quarter of the year (except for the last one).
+With that quarterly information, we can estimate the profitability figure for the end of the accounting period.

 The alert reader may have also observed an {est = 83%} beside this figure.
-This 83 over 100 is a measure of the confidence level that we gives to this 32.96% estimate.
-This figure will be closer to 100 (maximum certainty) as we approach the end of the accounting exercise and more interim data became available to make this estimate.
+This 83 out of 100 is a measure of the confidence level we have in this 32.96% estimate.
+This figure will get closer to 100 (maximum certainty) as we approach the end of the accounting period and more interim data becomes available to make the estimate.

 In addition to this return on adjusted capital investment, there are other ways to measure profitability.
-To compute its Firm profitability score Gradement additionally uses these three other accounting variables:
+To compute its Firm profitability score, Gradement also uses these three other accounting variables:

 • The firm free cash return on invested capital